manivarunarivini/Agentic-RAG-Chatbot/README.md

 ```

 ## Example Questions
-Upload your documents and ask:
+Upload your documents and ask questions like:
+After uploading Object detection pdf
 "What models were used for object detection?"

 "Summarize the dataset creation process."